Joanne Brackeen On Piano Jazz

 A free spirit since childhood, Brackeen was lured to her parents' grand piano at an early age, though actual piano lessons were short-lived.
 Her frustrations with formal music education meant that Brackeen had to teach herself, which she did by transcribing and memorizing Charlie Parker and Bud Powell tunes.
 That work laid the foundation for the amazing chops on display in this Piano Jazz session, as Brackeen kicks it off with a musical meditation on Spanish footwear, "Zapatos Espanoles."

 McPartland remembers hearing Brackeen for the first time in a Greenwich Village club called the Surf Maid Room.
 At the time, Brackeen was new to Manhattan, fresh from a thriving club scene in Los Angeles, where she had honed her skills sitting in with jazz musicians such as Dexter Gordon, Bobby Hutcherson and Billy Higgins.
-Marian, who has always had an affinity for bold women, encourages Brackeen to tell the story of her less-than-subtle entry into history as the first female pianist to play with Art Blakey's Jazz Messengers.
+McPartland, who has always had an affinity for bold women, encourages Brackeen to tell the story of her less-than-subtle entry into history as the first female pianist to play with Art Blakey's Jazz Messengers.

 The interplay continues when Brackeen performs a quirky composition inspired by Ornette Coleman.
-Brackeen counts the notoriously enigmatic saxophonist and composer as a mentor and teacher, and the tune "M&M's," based on one of Coleman's musical "puzzles," has just enough of a "free jazz" quality that Marian can't resist joining in.
+Brackeen counts the notoriously enigmatic saxophonist and composer as a mentor and teacher, and the tune "M&M's," based on one of Coleman's musical "puzzles," has just enough of a "free jazz" quality that McPartland can't resist joining in.
 The two take on Coleman's bluesy "Turnaround" before wrapping up the show with John Coltrane's "Giant Steps."

 Originally recorded Aug.
 15, 2005.